-Principal and Interest.
+Principal and interest.
 Your principal and interest payment is the amount that you are paying on your home loan.
 This can be estimated by plugging your sales price, down payment, and interest rate into a mortgage calculator.
 This number is likely to be the biggest monthly expense of homeownership.

 Homeowners association fees.
 If you live in a condo or planned community, you may also be responsible for a monthly homeowners association fee for upkeep in the common areas in your community.

-The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
+Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.